 Work in Progress

-The American People: Creating a Nation and a Society (Pearson, 7th edition 2010).
+The American People: Creating a Nation and a Society (Pearson).
 I am revisions co-editor for chapters covering the period 1877-1920 and author of the substantially new chapter on late nineteenth-century urbanization introduced in the 7th edition.